DELIVERY THROUGHOUT NORTH AMERICA!

 To learn more about the effects of this bacterium, we invite you to read the following article from Darspec: Walkerton tragedy: why protect drinking water?

-In conclusion, even if the effects of contaminants on health are often more visible in the long term, they can still affect people with vulnerable health following short-term consumption.
-Moreover, it is important to mention that filtration plants work continuously to adequately filter and eliminate contaminants in water.
+To conclude, even if the effects of contaminants on health are often more visible in the long term, they can still affect people with vulnerable health following short-term consumption.
+However, it is important to mention that filtration plants work continuously to adequately filter and eliminate contaminants in water.
 The role of building owners then kicks in, that of protecting their drinking water network.
-It would be a shame to waste and contaminate the water that municipalities put so much effort into.
+It would be a shame to waste and contaminate the water which municipalities spend so much effort and money.
 As an owner, manager or user, what are you doing to protect and save drinking water in your building?

 Article by Marianne Raymond, published August 5th, 2024, extracted from Darspec.